 “And so this is Christmas, and what have you done?
 Another year over and a new one just begun.”

 “And so this is Christmas, I hope you have fun.
-The near and the dear one, the old and the young.”
+The near and the dear ones, the old and the young.”

-I feel this song in ¾ time, as much as I hear it.
+I find myself swaying to this song in ¾ time.
 Like a waltz or a lullaby, the lilting rhythm soothes.
-Nostalgia washes over me.
-Then it washes right through me.
-The melody swells with the entrance of the children’s chorus and fat tears fill my eyes, hot and quick.
+Nostalgia washes over me; I feel it on my skin.
+Then it penetrates and washes right through me.
+The chorus swells when the children’s voices enter.
+Fat tears fill my eyes, hot and quick.

 “A very Merry Christmas and a Happy New Year.
 Let’s hope it’s a good one without any fear.”

 The music reaches down into my gut and grabs some unnamed emotion, shaking it loose, and allowing it to lift to the surface.
-Spreading like liquid through my chest, the harmonies caress and untangle knots in my neck and shoulders.
-Recognition slips into my conscious mind, and I take a sharp breath in.
+Spreading like liquid through my chest, the harmonies untangle knots in my neck and shoulders, caressing me.
+A nurturing presence.
+The unnamed feeling, just out of reach, crystallizes then slips into my conscious mind I take a sharp breath in.

 And so this is Christmas.
 Without my mom.

 It is the music that causes me to come undone.
 Always the music.
-The emotion I’ve tucked out of the way so I could keep doing my life this holiday season, is unleashed now.
-Unfettered, it expands, becoming large and all-encompassing.
-I let it come.
+I’ve postponed my mourning and tucked my grief deep down and out of the way so I could keep doing my life.
+But in this moment, in this season, the beast is unleashed.
+Unfettered.
+It expands, swallowing me, but I don’t fight.
+Instead, I surrender and let it come.

-And so this is melancholy; I miss my mother.
+And so this is melancholy.
+I miss my mother.
 It’s been nearly five months since she died.
-My eyes spill over as I recall her face, seeing her smile and hearing her voice.
+My eyes spill over as I recall her face.
+I see her smile and hear her voice.
 Time stretches and loops back, and this moment contains all the Christmases I’ve spent as her daughter.
-Stored safely in my head, cherished memories, replay in my mind.
-I wrap them around me like a warm blanket.
+Stored safely within me, cherished memories replay across the screen of my mind and I wrap them around me like a warm blanket.

-In the song, a key change.
+In the song, there’s a sudden key change.
 The mood lifts and the lyrics offer a message of hope.
-While John sings, “And so this is Christmas, for weak and for strong, the rich and the poor ones, the road is so long,” the children sing in whole notes, “War is ov-er, if you want it.
+John sings, “And so this is Christmas, for weak and for strong, the rich and the poor ones, the road is so long.”
+Over the top of his voice, the children sing in whole notes, “War is ov-er, if you want it.
 War is ov-er, if you want it.”

-Weeping now, I’m saturated with sorrow.
+I’m weeping now, saturated with sorrow.
 And not just for myself, but for everyone with a broken heart at Christmas.
 For those far from me, devastated by war and without a home.
 For the homeless with nowhere to go.
 For those navigating the excruciating void left by the death of their loved ones.
+For those facing challenges that seem insurmountable.
+For the lonely and alone.

 How do we embrace Christmas when there’s such pain and suffering?

-Through the translucence of my tears, I see my daughters at the dining room table bent over their project; thickly spreading frosting on shapes of candy canes and gingerbread men, and dousing them with sprinkles, smearing stickiness everywhere.
-Licking fingers made blue and green by food coloring.
+I ponder the question with sincerity and some measure of hopelessness.
+Through the translucence of my tears, I see my daughters at the dining room table bent over their project, thickly spreading frosting on shapes of candy canes and gingerbread men, and dousing them with sprinkles.
+They smear stickiness everywhere.
+They lick their blue and green stained fingers.

-I watch my husband, outfitted in his elf apron, take another batch out of the oven.
-I know that he, too, is missing his mother.
+I watch my husband—spreader of cheer, the anti-Grinch—outfitted in a ridiculous and adorable bright green elf apron.
+He takes another batch out of the oven.
+He is missing his mother, too.
 Gone more than two years, it seems like yesterday.
 He’s carrying on, for the third Christmas now, her tradition with the kids.
-I don’t think she set out to establish a yearly ritual, but Christmas without a weekend spent baking at MeMe’s house wouldn’t be complete for my girls, just as it wouldn’t without visiting Santa or decorating the tree.
+It may not have started out as an establish yearly ritual, but isn’t that how such things evolve?
+Christmas without a weekend at MeMe’s house spent mixing and baking and decorating wouldn’t be complete.
+It would have been odd for my girls, like skipping a visit to Santa or leaving the tree standing naked and unadorned.

-My husband uses his mom’s recipe and her cookies cutters, the same ones she used when he was a boy.
-Dented and worn, the precious talismans hold her energy; a sacred reminder that keeps her close.
-He tells me the loss still stings, but his memories are beginning to bring him peace.
-He tells me as time passes, remembering will bring my mother back to me.
+Now, my husband has spread his mom’s recipe cards on the counter.
+Her writing recognizable.
+After rolling out the dough, he cuts the shapes with her collection of cookies cutters.
+The older ones are tin, the same she used when he was a boy.
+Others are plastic, newer.
+They are all dented and worn.
+These talismans hold her energy, a precious reminder of her that keeps her close.
+He tells me the loss still stings, but his memories are beginning to bring him as much peace as pain.
+He tells me as time passes, remembering my mother will bring her back to me.

 Love is an energy that does not die.

 In this season of peace, the boundary between worlds feels thin.
 Permeable.
-Magic abounds and belief is suspended.
+Magic abounds and disbelief is suspended.
+We are willing to consider the possibilities.
 In this elevated state we can sense the presence of those no longer living; they are indeed close.
 But we must stop long enough to let it in.
 My sister says, “When I’m still and exhausted and sober and quiet, Mom comes to me.
 And I cry.”

-And so this is Christmas, and I ache to talk to my mom.
+And so this is Christmas and I ache to talk to my mom.
 To hear her voice and wrap her in my arms one more time.
-But, I can’t.
+But I can’t.
 And it hurts so much that sometimes I can’t breathe.
-At the same time, I feel her presence everywhere; in generosity, in compassion, and mostly in love.
-By living robustly, leaning into what’s in front of me and saying, “YES!” to life, I feel her closest to me.
+At the same time, I feel her presence everywhere, in generosity, in compassion, and mostly in love.
+By living robustly and leaning into the people and things right in front of me, by saying “YES!” to life, I feel her closest to me.

 “Children go where I send thee.
 How shall I send thee?
 I’m gonna send thee one by one.
 One for the little bitty baby born, born, born in Bethlehem.”